 Why so many San Diego homes still rely on Kenmore

-The most common Kenmore washer and dryer failures we see
+The most common Kenmore washer and dryer failures

 Repairing older Kenmore refrigerators and dishwashers